Differential Geometry of Curves and Surfaces in Lorentz-Minkowski space: Surfaces in Minkowski space

+We compute the curvatures of a non-degenerate surface by using a local parametrization.
+Here we follow the same ideas as in \cite{dc}.
+Consider a local parametrization

-Let $x$ be a spacelike immersion and let $X=X(u,v)$ be a local parametrization.
-Let $\{X_u,X_v\}$ be a local base of the tangent plane at each point.
-Let us recall that the first fundamental form is the metric on $T_pM$, that is,
+of a (spacelike or timelike) immersion $x$.
+Let $B=\{\Psi_u,\Psi_v\}$ be a local basis of the tangent plane at each point of $\Psi(U)$.
+With respect to $B$, let $\left( \right)$ be the matricial expression of the first fundamental form, where